syncfusion-content/winui-docs/winui/Avatar-view/visual-styles.md

 # Visual Styles in WinUI AvatarView

-`AvatarView` control allows for customization of visual styles by providing a range of built-in styles.
+The `AvatarView` control provides support for various built-in visual styles.
 You can configure the visual style of your AvatarView by using the `AvatarShape` property and select from the available options, such as:

 * Custom
 * Circle